Placewith5s/Website/cookies.md

 ## Changes to This Cookies Policy

 We may update our cookies policy from time to time.
 Any changes will be reflected on this page.

-## Contact Us

-If you have any questions about our cookies policy, please contact us at [your@email.com].